swvanbuuren/simple-cdd-yaml-recipes/README.md

 The provided [desktop recipe](./recipes/desktop.yaml) creates a Simple-CDD profile for an UEFI capable desktop system.
 One way to test the installation in action, is by using an UEFI capable Qemu VM.
+The following setup is meant for Debian systems and was tested on Debian Bullseye.

 ## Preparations

-In order to be able to build an ISO image, first install the required package for Simple-CDD:
+In order to be able to build an ISO image, first install the required packages for Simple-CDD:
 ```
 sudo apt install simple-cdd xorriso